wickljas/PES_Board/README.md

 ### PES Board

-The PES Board is a hardware board with additional sensors, devices and power electronics to work in combination with the Nucleo F446RE.
+The PES board is a hardware board with additional sensors, devices and power electronics to work in combination with the Nucleo F446RE.
 It provides multiple pinouts for:

 - 3 DC-Motor (brushed)
 - 4 Servos (these occupy the 4 DI/O if used)